-These days, it’s pretty much the norm for people to conduct more and more financial transactions online.
-The business to business (B2B) online retail market is expected to reach revenues of $6.7 trillion — double the estimated size of the business-to-consumer (B2C) online market — by 2020.
+By now, it’s pretty much the norm that we're all conducting a majority (if not all) of our personal banking, investment, and financial transactions online.
+The global business to business (B2B) online E-commerce market is expected to reach revenues of $20.9 trillion — double the estimated size of the business-to-consumer (B2C) online market — by 2027.

-Because of this, we’re vulnerable to all of the negative online repercussions — things like tracking, hacking, ransomware, identity theft, and phishing scams, as well as other online risks.
+Because of this, we’re also more and more vulnerable to the increased number and severity of cyber related risks — things like ransomware, identity theft, phishing scams, keystroke loggers, CEO fraud, tracking, and hacking— as well as a number of other potential online threats.

 1: Understand Privacy Policies